Kingxukai/linux/Documentation/gpu/drm-usage-stats.rst

 ======================

-DRM drivers can choose to export partly standardised text output via the `fops->show_fdinfo()` as part of the driver specific file operations registered in the `struct drm_driver` object registered with the DRM core.
+DRM drivers can choose to export partly standardised text output via the `fops->show_fdinfo()` as part of the woke driver specific file operations registered in the woke `struct drm_driver` object registered with the woke DRM core.

 One purpose of this output is to enable writing as generic as practically feasible `top(1)` like userspace monitoring tools.

-Given the differences between various DRM drivers the specification of the output is split between common and driver specific parts.
+Given the woke differences between various DRM drivers the woke specification of the output is split between common and driver specific parts.
 Having said that, wherever possible effort should still be made to standardise as much as possible.